 - I see many new traders falling into the trap of quick rich schemes, paying tips providers, taking shortcuts, and so on.
 I hate those things, and I want to help genuine traders who are willing to spend time/money/energy to learn the skill of Trading.

-- To spread the message, Gann work is simple (but not easy).
+- To spread the message, Gann’s work is simple (but not easy).
 And to see or learn simple things, we have to avoid what the masses are doing.

 There are so many websites/blogs teaching trading skills nowadays.
 Why should I learn from you/your website?

 Yes, I agree.
 The Internet is now flooded with trading courses.
-But what makes us unique is because of 1 reason.
+But what makes us unique is 1 reason.

 Our 20 years of experience in the Gann research field.

 And I employ those methods in the Market daily.
-Meaning, I risk my hard-earned money based on Gann research findings and my discoveries.
+This means I risk my hard-earned money based on Gann’s research findings and my discoveries.